Chiral quantum optics in the bulk of photonic quantum Hall systems: Quantum revivals and state transfer

-Regarding the effect of disorder, we now investigate numerically its effect on the state-transfer process between two emitters that are coupled through the bulk.
-For this purpose, we define the fidelity of the state transfer as the maximum over time of the second emitter population $\mathcal{F} = {\rm max}_t \, P_e^{(2)}(t)$, given that the first emitter is initially excited, $P_e^{(1)}(0)=1$.
-In Fig.~\ref{fig:11-1/2} we show the disorder-averaged infidelity $1-\bar{\mathcal{F}}$ as a function of the inter-site voltage drop $U_0$ and the strength of the lattice disorder, $\sigma_p$.

-From the figure, we see that with increasing electric field, the transfer becomes increasingly robust with respect to local frequency disorder.
+Regarding disorder, in Fig.~\ref{fig:11-1/2} we show the disorder-averaged infidelity $1-\bar{\mathcal{F}}$ as a function of the inter-site voltage drop $U_0$ and the strength of the lattice disorder, $\sigma_p$.
+We see that with increasing electric field, the transfer becomes increasingly robust with respect to local frequency disorder.
 This can be understood from the fact that for $\hbar \sigma_p \ll U_0$ the disorder is not able to efficiently couple two neighbouring photonic eigenstates, which are spaced in energy by $\Delta E \sim U_0$.
 Therefore, under this condition the linear slope of the Landau levels is preserved along with all the associated transport properties.
-This interpretation is confirmed by the simulations in Fig.~\ref{fig:11-1/2}, where we see the condition beyond which the quantum Hall physics is washed out by disorder indeed follows the line $\sigma_p\simeq U_0$.
+This interpretation is confirmed by the simulations in Fig.~\ref{fig:11-1/2}, where we see that the condition beyond which the quantum Hall physics is washed out by disorder is indeed given by the line $\hbar \sigma_p\simeq U_0$.

-It is interesting to note that the transfer fidelity $\bar{\mathcal{F}}$ starts to slowly decrease again also for larger values of $U_0$.
+Interestingly, the transfer fidelity $\bar{\mathcal{F}}$ starts to slowly decrease again for larger values of $U_0$.
 This effect, however, is not related to the disorder, but is rather caused by spurious effects due to the lattice geometry and to mixing between Landau levels whenever the electric field energy starts to be compatible with the gap between Landau levels, $U_0 \sim \hbar \omega_B$.
 In the considered example, we empirically found that values of $U_0 \lesssim 0.1 \hbar \omega_B$ are sufficient to suppress such imperfections.